 By supplementing the body with oestrogen (in FemSeven a form of oestrogen called estradiol hemihydrate), patients are less likely to experience these symptoms.
 While effective, HRT shouldn’t be considered a long-term treatment.
 If you’re using HRT to cope with menopausal symptoms, it’s essential that your use is reviewed by a qualified medical professional yearly.

 All HRT treatments carry with them risks that you should be aware of.
 All women using HRT have an increased risk of developing breast cancer.
-Women using HRT are also at a slightly elevated risk of stroke and of deep-vein thrombosis and pulmonary embolism (blood clots that form in the veins).
+Women using HRT are also at a slightly elevated risk of stroke and deep-vein thrombosis and pulmonary embolism (blood clots that form in the veins).

-Other potential side-effects include menstrual bleeding or spotting, breast pain, depression and changes in mood, an increase in blood pressure and skin problems.
+Other potential side effects include menstrual bleeding or spotting, breast pain, depression and changes in mood, an increase in blood pressure and skin problems.
 (You can find a full list of potential side effects listed here).

 Whether to take HRT or not is a personal choice and you should weigh up the risks and benefits.
 Our Online Doctors can discuss with you the benefits of HRT medicines available.

 Estradiol (also known as E2 or 17β-estradiol) is a naturally occurring hormone that is produced by the human body.
 Estradiol plays a crucial role in regulating the menstrual cycle and plays a prominent role in hormonally-mediated diseases.
 In pre-menopausal women, the ovarian follicle secretes between 70 to 500 mcg of estradiol daily into the body.
 After the menopause, oestrogen in the body is estrone, created by the conversion of androstenedione to estrone by peripheral tissues.